dabaz-official/dabaz-utils/README.md

-# @dabwave/utils
+# @dabaz/utils

-  DabWave Utils Ready to Use
+  DabAZ Utils Ready to Use